Italian Greyhound in an Apartment

-Can a Italian Greyhound thrive in an apartment?
+Can an Italian Greyhound thrive in an apartment?
 Space needs, noise level, exercise requirements, and tips for small breed apartment living.

 Apartment Suitability Score

-Can a Italian Greyhound live in an apartment?
+Can an Italian Greyhound live in an apartment?
 Italian Greyhounds can adapt well to apartment living.
 Their small size and moderate energy levels make them more suitable for smaller spaces.

-With a typical weight of 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound has specific care needs shaped by its genetics and build.
 What follows is a practical breakdown of the key factors.

 Space Requirements